interTwin-eu/DT-Virgo-dags/Final_Release/README.md

       images_dataset: '/home/mydataset.pt'

 The first two lines follows the same logic used to define the pipeline.
-The name followed by the _target_ directive wich indicates a class of the Glitchflow package.
+The name followed by the _target_ directive wich indicates a class of the Glitchflow module.
 QTDatasetSplitter will split data into the train and test subsets and pass them to the next step.

 Next we define some parameters using the yaml syntax